Join our passionate team and help us narrow the opportunity gap.

 - Take your kids to work day

-Equal Opportunity Schools is seeking a General Accountant, who is socially responsible, in-tune with race and diversity in education, and is drawn towards equity.
-We want individuals who share our desire to be innovative leaders in technology, software, and data focused on mission-critical work to transform public education.
-The General Accountant is responsible for supporting all areas relating to financial reporting.
-See full posting for additional skills.
+Equal Opportunity Schools seeks a General Accountant, who is socially responsible, in-tune with race and diversity in education, and is drawn towards equity.
+The General Accountant is responsible for supporting all areas relating to financial reporting, general ledger structure, bank reconciliation, quarterly tax payments, budget and forecasting, year-end audit, and management of grant funds.
+See full posting for additional skills and responsibilities.

-If you have questions on any of these open positions, please contact us at: HR@EOSchools.org.
+If you have questions on any past or future positions, please contact us at: HR@EOSchools.org.

 Our Recruitment Process